Food For Thought: What happens when nutritional advice offered does not have the desired result for a certain client?

 - Failure to act in malpractice negligence relates to the care that the patient is given.
 A professional is liable for the actions he/she takes as well as for their failure to perform.

 Professional liability insurance for dietitians and nutritionists does not guarantee that these claims will never be brought against you in your career, but they ensure that you will have someone on your side when you encounter a problem.
-Professional liability insurance allows you to focus on providing the best care possible to your clients, while CPH and Associates protects your livelihood.
+Professional liability insurance allows you to focus on providing the best care possible to your clients, while CPH Insurance protects your livelihood.